 The HTC Phone’s two soft touch nav keys are easy enough to operate one-handed too, handling “back” and “Home” functions.
 They’re lit-up with swish-looking cool blue light when operated.

-HTC One – ConnectivityWith no removable backplate and no memory card slot, the HTC One keeps its on-body features simple and spare.
+HTC One – ConnectivityWith no removable backplate and no memory card slot, the HTC One keeps its on-body features simple.
 Offset from the centre of the phone’s bottom edge is the microUSB slot, which is used not only to charge the battery and transfer data, but can also transmit video and audio to an HDMI-equipped TV.
 This is because it’s MHL-compliant, giving it similar skills to a microHDMI connection.
 The required cable isn't supplied with the phone, mind.

 The only other connector socket you get with the HTC One is the obligatory 3.5mm headphone jack on the top edge.